 Tip: Bring a cooler of refreshments and snacks for you to stay hydrated during the tastings.
 Most wineries offer food and beverage, but it was extra convenient to have snacks in her car.

 I've also heard good things about Traverse City Wine Girl.
 They were already booked when I was looking; but another great option for group tours.
-If you are traveling with a larger group, my friends have used Brew Bus in the past and liked it!
+If you are traveling with a larger group, we have have used Brew Bus in the past and liked it!
+This is especially great if staying farther away from the city, as they service the greater Traverse City Area.

 Note: most ride share apps are incredibly limited around Traverse City.
 As one winery's website stated: it's a four hour walk back to the city if you are left out on the Peninsula.
 I would not rely on any of them.